 Moving the Tibetan medicine mobile clinic that provides healthcare to more than 1,000 patients in the 17 scattered villages that make up the remote Nubri area.

-Help Tibet was founded in 1988 in response to the needs of the old people in the exiled Tibetan community in India and Nepal.
+Our fund raising is managed from London.
 Our main concern is the welfare and the care of old people.
 However, whilst we support the basic needs of the most vulnerable in the Tibetan refugee community in India and Nepal, we have developed our funding to assist with three key themes:

 - Developing the self sustainability of the Tibetan community